grasael/67-443/README.md

 ## Technical Implementation
 **Frameworks & Tools Used:**
-*Swift: The primary programming language for the application.
+* Swift: The primary programming language for the application.
-*Firebase: For user authentication (Firebase Authentication), data storage (Firestore), and real-time data synchronization.
+* Firebase: For user authentication (Firebase Authentication), data storage (Firestore), and real-time data synchronization.
-*CoreData: Used for local caching of data in case of offline mode.
+* CoreData: Used for local caching of data in case of offline mode.
-*UIKit: For building user interfaces.
+* UIKit: For building user interfaces.
-*SwiftUI: Used in some areas for creating declarative user interfaces.
+* SwiftUI: Used in some areas for creating declarative user interfaces.
-*XCTest: Used for unit testing the application.
+* XCTest: Used for unit testing the application.

 **Firebase Integration:**
-*Firebase Authentication: Handles user sign-up and user session management.
+* Firebase Authentication: Handles user sign-up and user session management.
 All user authentication data is securely stored in Firebase Authentication.

-*Firestore: All app data (listings, rentals, reviews) is stored and synced in real-time using Firestore.
+* Firestore: All app data (listings, rentals, reviews) is stored and synced in real-time using Firestore.
 This ensures that all users have the latest information immediately.

-*Firebase Storage: For storing and retrieving user-uploaded images and other media files associated with listings.
+* Firebase Storage: For storing and retrieving user-uploaded images and other media files associated with listings.

 **Core Features:**
-*Listings Browsing: Users can browse available rental listings stored in Firestore.
+* Listings Browsing: Users can browse available rental listings stored in Firestore.
-*Rental Management: Users can rent items from others and place their items for rent throughout their general college community.
+* Rental Management: Users can rent items from others and place their items for rent throughout their general college community.
-*Reviews: Users can leave reviews for items they rented.
+* Reviews: Users can leave reviews for items they rented.
 Reviews are stored in Firestore and updated in real-time.
-*Search Functionality: Users can search listings by various criteria, with search data also pulled from Firestore.
+* Search Functionality: Users can search listings by various criteria, with search data also pulled from Firestore.

 ## Testing:
-We performed unit testing on the code we've implemented, including:

-Models: Listing, Rental, Review, User models.
-ViewModels: Testing logic behind the app's data presentation.
-Views: While some basic UI testing was done, we did not test the actual views in depth, such as ListingView, because they are simple representations of the data already covered.
-Test coverage currently stands at 23%, which primarily reflects coverage for our core models and view models.
+The current test coverage of 23% reflects our decision to focus on testing core app functionality rather than external APIs like Firebase, which are well-tested by their providers.
+Firebase, along with other external services, is a widely-used and thoroughly tested tool.
+The Firebase team maintains high-quality standards, so we rely on its robustness and avoid redundant testing of its core features (e.g., authentication, Firestore).
+Our testing efforts are focused on custom business logic and app-specific features, such as models (User, Listing, Rental, Review) and view models, where failures are more likely to occur.
+Since Firebase and similar libraries are stable and regularly updated, we prioritize testing our app’s custom code rather than the external APIs themselves.

 ## Design Decisions